dtipson/NELs/README.md

 ```hs
 :: NEList[...a] -> [...a]
 ```
 Returns the list as a normal array.
-With circular lists, this obviously means losing the "circularity" context: the resulting Array will simply start with the "current" node and end with the node previous to it.
+With circular lists, this obviously means losing the "circularity" context: the resulting Array will simply start with the "current" node reference and end with the node previous to it.

 #### `.toGenerator( Int )`
 ```hs
 :: NEList[a] -> *generator*
 ```
-Returns a generator iterating through the list "forwards" (i.e. .tail.tail.tail ...etc), infinitely repeating (even for regular `NEL`)
+Returns a generator iterating through the list "forwards" (i.e. .tail.tail.tail ...etc), infinitely repeating (even for regular, finite `NEL`)

 *Warning*: these are infinite lists we're talking about, so running something like [...generator] will crash your browser.
 Either iterate over them in a safe, controlled fashion, or pass the optional `Int` "horizon" paramter into the function, which will cap the total number of iterations it can return.